 [a] approve a position description for, and the appointment of, the Co-Chief Executive Officers (the “Co-CEOs”) and approve their compensation in accordance with the Charter of the Compensation Committee;

-[b] approve the appointment of senior management, approve their compensation, and oversee the evaluation of their performance;
+[b] approve the appointment of senior management (taking into account the objectives of the Corporation’s Diversity Policy), approve their compensation, and oversee the evaluation of their performance;

 [c] approve incentive compensation plans, equity compensation plans and other compensation plans for senior management, as appropriate; and